During the Case

 - to have the contract undone.

 The judge will make a decision and sign it.
 This is called “the judgment.”
-The judge may announce the decision at the hearing.
-However, you may have to wait until the Notice of Entry of Judgment (Form SC-130) is mailed to you to find out what the decision is.
-The court has up to 90 days to mail this to you (and the other side.)
+The judge may announce the decision at the hearing or may wait and mail you the decision.
+The court has up to 90 days to mail this to you (and the other side).

 - Dress neatly and respectfully.